Would love your thoughts, please comment at the end of the post!

 1) Stretched Pouch and Post-Bariatric Overeating

 The first one has to do with your pouch.
-Initially, after the surgery, the pouch is very tight…it’s a little unforgiving and you just can’t eat a lot, which is obviously one of the main reasons for having this surgery, is to decrease those portion sizes.
+Initially, after the surgery, the pouch is very tight.
+It’s a little unforgiving and you just can’t eat a lot.

 But again, as time goes on, if you’ve been eating past the point of fullness regularly, that can cause your pouch to stretch unnecessarily.